nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Working-Tree-States.md

 ---
 # Working Tree States

+The Working Tree is the folder structure into which files in your repository will be placed after a check out.

 In general, the Git Working Tree will be in a normal state, allowing you to issue standard Git commands to check out branches, stage changes to the index, or create new commits.

-However, there are situations where commits cannot be completed, such as when a merge or rebase fails due to a conflict or during an interactive rebase.
+However, there are situations where commits cannot be completed, such as when a merge or rebase fails due to a conflict, or during an interactive rebase.

 This leaves Git in an intermediate state, requiring manual intervention (e.g., resolving merge conflicts or providing information/performing actions during an interactive rebase).